7assanQ/YouTubeToMp3Mp4/README.md

 ---

 - pytube -> To install open command prompt(cmd) and type ```pip install pytube```
 - This code also using the os library but it will already be installed once Python is installed.
-(To install Python chack any tutorial online)
+(To install Python check any tutorial online)

 ---